 The coordinators highlighted that JVET introduced a “Low Delay B” configuration change, and that it was encouraged that a similar (but conforming) change should be investigated for HM.

-[Add detail] Further information and progress on this topic was encouraged.
+Further information and progress on this topic was encouraged.
 Alignment with JVET is desired for comparison purposes, although there had been some prior discussion of potential visual quality degradation.

 In addition, it was noted that lambda optimization was to be done by JVET, and perhaps a similar study, including comparing the allocation of bits within GOP hierarchical layers, is needed for HM.